 Day Programs

 Bittersweet offers Day Program services for adults with autism at our Lima and Whitehouse locations.
-Both programs are person-centered and focus on nurturing participants’ passions and fostering independence by developing life skills and job skills.
+Both programs are person-centered and focus on nurturing participants’ passions and fostering independence by developing life skills.

 Interested in touring our Whitehouse Day Program?
 Day Program tours take place on the 2nd Wednesday of the month from 1-2pm and the 4th Thursday of the month from 10-11am.
 This tour is ideal for families/individuals considering Day Program services at Bittersweet Farms.
 Reservations are required, contact Mallory Dockery to make a reservation.